Deputy Prime Minister of Mauritius

-The Deputy Prime Minister of Mauritius (Premier ministre adjoint) is a senior member of the Cabinet of Mauritius.
-The actual Deputy Prime Minister Louis Steven Obeegadoo was appointed by the President on 25 June 2020 after the resignation of Ivan Collendavelloo.
-The Deputy Prime Minister is the first in line to succeed the Prime Minister on a temporary basis in case the latter is out of the country, sick, resigns or dies suddenly.
+The deputy prime minister of Mauritius (Premier ministre adjoint) is a senior member of the Cabinet of Mauritius.
+The deputy prime minister is the first in line to succeed the prime minister on a temporary basis in case the latter is out of the country, sick, resigns or dies suddenly.
+The office has existed before on an informal basis until its formal establishment under an amendment to the constitution in 1982.
+Harish Boodhoo became the first person to hold the office in July 1982.